 - Only available on IOS products

-- It’s not as detailed as other stand-alone beat makers
+- Not as detailed as other stand-alone beat makers

 - Lacks some ‘pro’ features

 LMMS is a free beat making software available on Windows, IOS and Linux.
-Designed by musicians, for musicians; this detailed beat maker has everything a producer needs to make professional quality beats.
+Designed by musicians for musicians, this detailed beat maker has everything a producer needs to make professional quality beats.

 Online reviews do complain about this software’s limitations, detailing that instruments and sounds are limited.
-One reviewer said: ‘you get what you pay for’.
-That being said, for a free DAW it doesn’t look bad!
-Beginners should definitely check this out!
+In addition, one reviewer said: ‘you get what you pay for’.
+That being said, for a free DAW, it doesn’t look bad!
+Beginners should definitely check this out.

-Here’s a quick and easy breakdown on the pros and cons of GarageBand’s specs:
+Lastly, here’s a quick breakdown on the pros and cons of GarageBand’s specs: